Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 .. _eqn_sst_des:

-Direct Eddy Simulation (DES) Formulation
+Detached Eddy Simulation (DES) Formulation
 ++++++++++++++++++++++++++++++++++++++++

 The DES technique is also supported in the code base when the SST model